jeniscool360/RSAEncryptionActivity/README.md

 Do you think using distributed computing would have a major performance difference from parallel computing for a computation of this size?
 Why or why not?

+Remember Mersenne Primes from the error type portion of this exercise?
+Here's a video about how these primes are discovered and checked using distributed computing: https://www.youtube.com/watch?v=I7cAZndWkvA.